bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

   secretKey: string,
   // The host to send requests to (optional). host?: string = "https://front.bucket.co",
-  // The interval to re-fetch feature flag definitions (optional).
-  // Default is 60 seconds.
-  refetchInterval?: number = 60000,
-  // The interval to re-fetch feature flags (optional).
-Default
-  // is 5 times the re-fetch interval. staleWarningInterval?: number = 5 * 60000,
   // The logger you can supply.
 By default no logging is performed. logger?: Logger,
   // The custom http client.
 By default the internal `fetchClient` is used.